Skip to content

 Onward to Quinnipiac: Takeaways

-So I guess it’s back to school for me.
+So I guess it’s back to school (that is, graduate school!) for me.

 Spoiler alert: I didn’t just pass.
 I graduated—in 2016—with a 4.0 GPA.